 Dedicated team of documentation engineers to continuously improve and enrich documentation and examples.

 |SQLite offers limited “official” pre-compiled binaries and SDKs.
 Most common environments are covered, but developers interested in using other common language SDKs will need to rely on a third-party.|

 MongoDB is a modern and robust database supporting a much larger use case variety, which is superior to SQLite in many areas.
-For mobile applications, MongoDB developers can leverage the Realm Mobile Database and Realm Sync to build cross platform, offline-first applications that are backed by the MongoDB Atlas cloud platform.
+For mobile applications, MongoDB developers can leverage Realm and Atlas App Services, including Atlas Device Sync, to build cross platform, offline-first applications that are backed by the MongoDB Atlas cloud platform.

 See the following tutorials and links for more information: